What to do in Vienna in January

 Secondly, no matter if you live in Vienna for a long time or just spend a few days here, you cannot and should not avoid the delicious pastries and cakes for which the city is famous.
 In order to burn down all those extra calories, the Viennese have two very characteristic activities in January.
 One of them is to attend as many balls as possible and simply turn everything into a waltz.
 Elegant and as glittery as it can get, this experience is definitely worth every penny.
 If you fancy attending a ball during your stay, be sure to go online and follow the booking advice I gave you when talking about concert tickets.
 Or just contact us at Dream, Book, and Travel and we will do all the work for you!

 Thirdly, there is one place in Vienna that should never, under any circumstances, stay empty for too long.
 And that is the Rathausplatz.
 Be it the Christmas market, the circus, public viewings, or the summer international food festival, whatever is going on at the Rathausplatz is emblematic for the mood of the city at the respective time point.
-In January, that is the Wiener Eistraum, when the whole place is turned into a fairytale ice-skating ring.
-One of my top favorite destinations to burn down calories and something I look forward to every year!
+In January, that is the Wiener Eistraum, when the whole place is turned into a fairytale ice-skating rink.
+One of my top favorite destinations to burn down calories as ice-skating is a good way to exercise and something I look forward to every year!

 If you need more suggestions for your visit, you find here our three days in Vienna itinerary and you can further refer to our Viennese insights!
 As we do not want you to feel too cold or too lost, we urge you to contact us directly for personalized suggestions, itineraries, and help!
 We welcome every single one of our guests over hot chocolate and share with them our tips and tricks to best enjoy Vienna despite the cold!
 We don’t believe that one glove fits all, thus we will gladly put together an itinerary that matches your interests, time frame, and budget, and we will assist with all your bookings!
 We are looking forward to hearing from you!